Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/03-Intro-to-NGS-data-analysis-II.md

 	width="95%" height="95%" />
 </p>

-SAM/BAM/CRAM files can be viewed, queried, and maniuplated using the [Samtools software suite](http://www.htslib.org/), which we will explore the usage of in more detail later in this lesson.
+SAM/BAM/CRAM files can be viewed, queried, and manipulated using the [Samtools software suite](http://www.htslib.org/), which we will explore the usage of in more detail later in this lesson.

 #### Notes on select SAM fields: